1. What is NZGOAL?

 Agencies may require resources to implement NZGOAL.
 Relevant staff may need to be trained and additional time may be required to license material for re-use which previously would not have been licensed.
 For some agencies, this might require a reprioritisation or reallocation of resources.

-As NZGOAL is recommended guidance only, agencies will be able to factor this potential impact into their business planning and release material for re-use in a manner that suits them.
+As NZGOAL is recommended guidance only, agencies are able to factor this potential impact into their business planning and release material for re-use in a manner that suits them.

-14. How is SSC promoting NZGOAL and how does it propose to work with the Royal Society of New Zealand?
+14. How does the Government promote NZGOAL and how does it work with Creative Commons Aotearoa New Zealand?

 15. How does New Zealand compare with overseas jurisdictions?

 Favourably.
-NZGOAL is consistent with initiatives that are either complete or underway in, for example, Queensland, Victoria, at the Australian Federal level, in the United Kingdom and in the United States.
+NZGOAL is consistent with initiatives in, for example, Australia, the United Kingdom and the United States.
 It is also consistent with, and gives effect to, recommendations from the OECD Council for enhanced access to and more effective use of public sector information which was adopted by OECD Ministers, including New Zealand, in June 2008.

 16. Are we prejudicing New Zealand's interests given the non-territorial nature of the licences?

 No. It is true that material licensed under a Creative Commons licence can be used by anyone with access to the material.
-For material released online, that means anyone in the world.
+For material released online, that means anyone in the world with an internet connection.
 Theoretically, therefore, an overseas organisation could exploit New Zealand-released government material with a view to being first to market with a product or service.

 However, New Zealanders are likely to be every bit as able as, if not more able than, their overseas counterparts to put New Zealand government material to constructive use.
 They are likely to be more motivated to do so and better able to do so given their knowledge of New Zealand markets and the New Zealand environment.